 5.1.1.1.2 Distribution of delay DL air-interface

 a) This measurement provides the distribution of the time it takes for packet transmission over the air-interface in the downlink direction.
-The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per supported S-NSSAI.
+The measurement is filterable per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per supported S-NSSAI.

 b) DER (n=1)